What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 That’s the big question and experts seem to think it will in the distant future.
 For now the mountain’s movement is checked with sophisticated monitoring equipment so there should be plenty of early warning signs.

-The Frank Slide Interpretative Centre is open year round except for Christmas Eve and Christmas, New Year’s Day and Easter Sunday.
+The Interpretative Centre is open year round except for Christmas Eve and Christmas, New Year’s Day and Easter Sunday.
 The entrance fee for adults is $13, $9 for youth 7 – 17, $35 for a family and $11 for seniors.
-It’s located 1.5 kilometres off Highway 3.
+It’s located 1.5 km off Highway 3.
 It’s well signed – even if I have missed it before.

 Where to stay in the Crownest Pass Area